-- 6.123 This chapter has considered potential effects upon the significance of Cultural Heritage receptors.
-Buried archaeological remains, earthworks, structures, landscapes, and all other aspects of the historic environment have been considered. - 6.124 There are no designated historic assets located within the Site.
-Known and potential non-designated historic assets located within the Site comprise: undated but possibly-prehistoric curvilinear and discrete features in the western, northern and eastern parts of the Site; small rectilinear enclosures and post-holes in the central part of the Site, and other pits and postholes elsewhere across the Site; parallel and perpendicular linear ditch features representing former field boundaries and drainage features associated with historic land management across the Site; and the ruins of the 19th-century farm buildings of Tyddyn-bâch in the eastern part of the Site. - 6.125 There is no evidence to suggest that any of these remains are of the highest heritage significance in and of themselves.
+- 6.128 This chapter has considered potential effects upon the significance of Cultural Heritage receptors.
+Buried archaeological remains, earthworks, structures, landscapes, and all other aspects of the historic environment have been considered. - 6.129 There are no designated historic assets located within the Site.
+Known and potential non-designated historic assets located within the Site comprise: undated but possibly-prehistoric curvilinear and discrete features in the western, northern and eastern parts of the Site; small rectilinear enclosures and postholes in the central part of the Site, and other pits and postholes elsewhere across the Site; parallel and perpendicular linear ditch features representing former field boundaries and drainage features associated with historic land management across the Site; and the ruins of the 19th-century farm buildings of Tyddyn-bâch in the eastern part of the Site.

+- 6.130 There is no evidence to suggest that any of these remains are of the highest heritage significance in and of themselves.
 The curvilinear and discrete features in the western part of the Site, and the ruins of Tyddyn-bâch, are retained within the design of the Development.
-Additional mitigation consisting of further, localised, archaeological investigations is required to mitigate the likely impacts of construction activities upon the buried archaeological resource in the central part of the Site. - 6.126 It is considered that a small part of the Site contributes through setting to the significance of the Scheduled Monument of the Cors-y-Bol Bronze Age burial mound, which abuts the western part of the Site boundary.
+Additional mitigation consisting of further, localised, archaeological investigations is required to mitigate the likely impacts of construction activities upon the buried archaeological resource in the central part of the Site. - 6.131 It is considered that a small part of the Site contributes through setting to the significance of the Scheduled Monument of the Cors-y-Bol Bronze Age burial mound, which abuts the western part of the Site boundary.
 The Development's layout accommodates a 60m offset from the Scheduled Monument to the built Development edge.
-The introduction of solar PV arrays beyond this will result in minor harm to the overall significance of the Scheduled Monument.
-This effect is Not Significant. - 6.127 Table 6.5 contains a summary of the likely significant effects of the Development upon Cultural Heritage.
+The introduction of solar PV arrays beyond this will result in minor harm to the significance of the Scheduled Monument.
+This effect is Not Significant. - 6.132 It is also considered that part of the Site contribute through setting to the significance of the Scheduled Monument of Y Werthyr Iron Age hillfort, which is located 1.2km to the west of the Site.
+The introduction of solar PV arrays to the western and northern parts of the Site will change a component of the landscape character experienced in easterly views from the hillfort.
+This will result in minor harm to the significance of the Scheduled Monument.
+This effect is Not Significant. - 6.133 Table 6.6 contains a summary of the likely significant effects of the Development upon Cultural Heritage.